 Federal funding has been critical for lidar acquisitions in Montana.
-The DNRC Water Resources Division is the primary state agency that acquires lidar in Montana and accounts for 60% of the total lidar collection, but these acquisitions have been funded by the Federal Emergency Management Agency (FEMA).
+The DNRC Water Resources Division is the primary state agency that acquires lidar, but these acquisitions have been funded by the Federal Emergency Management Agency (FEMA).
 The USDA Natural Resources Conservation Service, US Army Corps of Engineers, USDA Forest Service, and Ravalli County round out the top five agencies that fund and acquire lidar in Montana.
 Figure 3 lists the square miles of lidar acquired by various organizations, and Figure 4 summarizes square miles acquired by year.